tengmx/tengmx.github.io/index.md

 ### Research

-I develop computational methods and tools  for genomics analysis.
-Particularly, I focus on inferring genomics findings by pre-processing and analyzing of high-throughput sequencing data and by integrating and visualizing with public data resources.
-My latest researches include GC bias correction for ChIP-seq data, statistical benchmarks of quantification pipelines for RNA-seq data, and other collaborative works.
+I develop computational methods and tools to address data challenges in cancer genomics studies.
+These include assessing high-throughout data quality, tackling data biases, pre-processing noisy data and functional annotation of cancer genomics data.
+Besides, I work on managing computational pipelines for collaborative genomics studies, such as data visualization, integration and functional analysis.

 ### Education